 Non-compliance with the accessibility regulations

-Content that's not within the scope of the accessibility regulations
+Content that's not within scope of the accessibility regulations

-PDFs and other documents
+Older pdfs and other documents

-The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+The accessibility regulations do not require us to fix pdfs or other documents published before 23 September 2018 if they are not essential to providing our services.

-How we tested this website
+How we tested these websites

 What we're doing to improve accessibility